Xilmi/Rotp-Fusion/DetailedChanges.md

 25-05-22 (BR)
 - Fixed some Error message asking for the wrong file.
+- Retreating limitations will not be applied to withdrawed fleets using the retreat tools.

 25-05-21 (BR)
 - Fixed custom species tech cost bug, where setting cost below 100% made them free.